jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - It uses a dictionary called "running" to keep track of the currently running textframe - transformer pairs.
 - The "tryRegister" function checks if a pair is already running and returns false if it is, otherwise it adds the pair to the "running" dictionary and returns true.
 - The "unRegister" function removes a pair from the "running" dictionary.
-# MarkdownCode > services > transformers > constant-extractor service
-- The constant-extractor service extracts constant definitions from source code and stores them in a json file.
-It replaces the constants in the source texts with references to the json entries.
-- It inherits from the transformer-base service and has a constructor with the parameters 'constants' (name) and an empty array (dependencies).
-The isJson parameter is set to true.
-- To use the service, create a global instance of it.
-- Register the global instance of the service as a transformer with the cybertron-service using the code `cybertronService.register(this, false)`.
-- The service has the following functions:
-  - extract-quotes: This function extracts all the locations in the text that contain quotes.
-  - render-result: This function renders the result by extracting quotes from the text fragment, caching the result, and returning it.
-  - get-result: This function retrieves an up-to-date result value for the specified key.
-It uses the cache if possible.
-If the result is not available in the cache, it renders the result and returns it.
 # MarkdownCode > services > result-cache service
 - This service manages cached results for transformers.
 - Transformers can store results for text fragments and track if the results are out of date.